 When you think of the greatest investors in the history of the stock market, names like Warren Buffett and Benjamin Graham come to mind.
 These legendary investors are proponents of "value" investing, and there is no fundamental analysis metric more associated with value than the price-to-book ratio.
-While you may never acquire the wealth of Warren Buffett, you can become a member of this quiet group of investors who invest in the long game.
+While you may never attain Buffett's wealth, you can become a member of this quiet group that invests in the long game.